wellcomecollection/storage-service/docs/developers/inter-app-messaging.md

 Specifically, we set up CloudWatch Alarms that monitor the size of each queue:

--   If a queue has messages waiting to be handled, start an instance of the app that reads from that queue
+-   If a queue has messages waiting to be handled, start an instance of the app that reads from that queue (up to a given maximum)
 -   If a queue has no messages waiting and no messages in-flight, turn off any running instances of the app

 This makes the storage service more cost-efficient, but it means bags can take longer to process than if it was always-on.